 SPSS 18.0 was used to analyze the data.
 First, chi-square analyses were used for determining the significance of the relation between the types of maltreatment and suicidal thoughts and suicide attempts.
-Next, more chi-square analyses were done to find out if there was a significant relation between the types of maltreatment and the factors 'gender', 'negative self-concept', 'social support', 'teacher support', 'family support', 'connectedness with parents'.
+Next, more chi-square analyses were done to find out if there was a significant relation between the types of maltreatment and the factors 'negative self-concept', 'social support', 'teacher support', 'family support', 'relationship with parents' and 'present contact with parents'.
 Furthermore, these factors were put into a chi-square analysis with suicide, suicide attempts and suicidal thoughts.
-A correlation analysis was used to look at the consensus between the support factors ('social support'; 'teacher support'; 'family support'; 'connectedness with parents').
+A correlation analysis was used to look at the consensus between the support factors ('social support'; 'teacher support'; 'family support'; 'relationship with parents'; 'present contact with parents').
 ANOVA was performed in order to determine whether the scores significantly vary across the factors.
 Moreover, logistic regression analysis was used to determine the influence of the factors on the relationships between the types of maltreatment and suicide, suicide attempts, and suicidal thoughts.